River Thames on a Budget

 Cheap ticket offers and more

-The Emirates Air Line, (also known at the Thames Cable Cars), runs from Greenwich to the London Docks and offers a bird’s eye view of the Thames.
-Reaching a height of 90 metres above the Thames, you can take in views of the Queen Elizabeth Olympic Park, Canary Wharf, the City of London & the O2 Arena.
-This 1.1km journey across the river takes approximately 10 minutes each way during off peak times, (only 5 minutes during commuter peak times), with tickets reasonably priced.
-Why not take take the Thames Clipper to the North Greenwich and then take a short walk to Emirates Greenwich Peninsula Terminal for a trip on the cable cars.
+Running from Greenwich to the London Docks, the IFS Cloud Cable Cars offers a bird’s eye view over the River Thames.
+Reaching a height of 90 metres above the Thames, take in views of the Queen Elizabeth Olympic Park, Canary Wharf, Canary Wharf, City Hall & the O2 Arena.
+This 1.1km journey across the river takes around 10 minutes each way with tickets reasonably priced.
+One option is to take the Thames Clipper to the Greenwich Peninsula before taking the short walk to IFS Cloud Cable Car across to London Docks.

 3. Walk Under the River Thames; Greenwich Foot Tunnel

-An unusual way to explore the River Thames is by making use of the Greenwich foot tunnel that offers you the chance to walk under the Thames.
-This FREE foot tunnel runs under the River Thames, (from the Cutty Sark to the Isle of Dogs), and originally provided workers with a passageway through to the London Docks.
-The foot tunnel runs over 15m deep & the original 200,000 glazed white tiles as still visible dating back to 1902.
+An unusual way to explore the river is by making use of the Greenwich foot tunnel that offers you the chance to walk under the River Thames.
+Running from the Cutty Sark to the Isle of Dogs, this FREE foot tunnel runs under the River Thames & originally provided workers with a passageway through to the London Docks.

-- Take the Thames Clipper to Greenwich Pier, (single fare using an oyster/travelcard).
+- Take the Thames Clipper to Greenwich Greenwich Peninsula, (single fare or hop-on-hop-off fare).

-- Take the Greenwich Foot Tunnel to the Isle of Dogs & back, (free).
+- Opt for the return Greenwich Foot Tunnel journey to the Isle of Dogs.

 Questions and Comments